Skip to content

 Here are our top 5 picks for the best jobs to consider:

-3. Teacher – Another great choice, the career of a teacher is both rewarding and varied.
+Another great choice, the career of a teacher is both rewarding and varied.
 Teachers are always in demand, and there are a number of pathways to becoming a successful teacher.
-No matter your previous experience or qualifications, there will be an avenue for you to explore to get into teaching.
+No matter your previous experience or qualifications, there will be an avenue for you to explore to get into teaching and retrain at 40.
 It should be said that although it is a very fulfilling career, it is also one that will be quite stressful at times and will require a good amount of empathy and patience.

-4. Software developer – Something about old dogs and new tricks springs to mind.
+Something about old dogs and new tricks springs to mind.
 There are various resources on the internet to learn coding, and once you have this bedrock of knowledge, you’ll be able to work in software development.
-You can learn to code in your spare time, there are many courses to enrol in online and even websites where you can learn coding basics for free.
+You can learn to code in your spare time, there are many courses to enroll in online and even websites where you can learn coding basics for free.
 Even if you discover a career in development is not for you, learning to code is an extremely useful skill and transferable to any number of other careers.

-These are only suggestions to help give you a good idea of what is possible.
+These are only suggestions to help give you a good idea of what is possible when considering a career change at 40.
 As you may have noticed, a lot of these jobs have overlapping skillsets.
 One of the keys to switching career tracks is to utilise your transferable skills as much as possible.

 Tips for changing career at 40